Cheerful young White teacher in sweater, smiles in class with students at desks

+The first year in any new job is an interesting time: excitement mixed with fear, joy at finally getting to do what you want to do, and anxiety about messing it all up.
 For brand-new teachers, add to that the fact that judgment of your job performance comes largely via the faces, voices, and grades of your students.
 Whether this thought exhilarates or terrifies you depends on how well prepared you are to enter the classroom as a teacher for the first time.
+No matter how well prepared you are academically, the first year is very likely to be overwhelming.
+Follow these six suggestions for making it through your first year as a teacher.

 1. Get to know your colleagues

 You are surrounded by experts; why not seek their wisdom?
 The teachers, administrators, and other staff at your new school may have years or even decades on you at school or in the profession.
 They know the ins and outs of the process of teaching, the school, and the district.
 Other teachers can act as mentors, either officially or unofficially, as can administrators.
-These colleagues can help with things such as advice about lesson planning and discipline, managing how you relate to students, and participating in after school activities.
+These colleagues can help with things such as advice about lesson planning and discipline, managing how you relate to students, and participating in after-school activities.

 2. Get to know your students

 To be most effective as a teacher, you’ll need to build relationships with your students.
 That means learning about their lives and supporting them in their academic journey.
 Attending after-school events like plays and athletic games can be a great way to get to know your students and demonstrate your interest in their lives.
-But be careful about how to you do so.
+But be careful about how you do so.
 You can’t attend every event for every student, and you don’t want to send the wrong message.
+Remember too as you build these relationships that your role isn't to be their friend but a support system.
+You need to be mindful of the details you share with students.
+This includes not connecting with students on social media platforms.
+In fact, it’s best to make your social profiles private so students cannot track your activities.

 3. Plan, plan, plan